Horn tuning & Stack testing

 Over the years we learned the typical deviations of malfunctioning ultrasonic stacks parts and condensed this knowledge within general guidelines and acceptance criteria.
 The guidelines have been summarized on the table above and the criteria programed on the TRZ® Software.

-There are many ways manufacturers can align the stack parts frequencies and drive it, making impossible to define specific guide lines and criteria that would be perfect to all of them at the same time.
+There are many ways manufacturers can align the stack parts frequencies and drive it, making it impossible to define specific guide lines and criteria that would be perfect to all of them at the same time.
 In spite of that, the guidelines and criteria we offer herein and within the TRZ® Software are a good start that can be later refined by testing new parts and/or by requesting further specifications and tolerances from the manufacturers.

-Converters testing (converter alone)
+Testing converters (converter alone)

-You can understand the Qm as how many times the device oscillates after power is turned off (this is a rough approximation for illustration purpose only).
-A converter oscillating 800 times (Qm=800) vibrates more efficiently and dissipates a lower energy fraction than one oscillating 250 times (Qm=250).
-It worth to mention the Qm varies greatly from part to part and the higher the better.
+The mechanical quality factor (Qm) of converters must be equal to or higher than 250 regardless of the frequency, power or manufacturer.
+This number is a general guideline based on our practical experience.
+Qm is a parameter proportional to the part efficiency in vibrating.
+For power applications, the higher the Qm, the better the part.
+One can understand the Qm as how many times the device oscillates after power is turned off (this is a rough approximation for illustration purpose only); a converter that oscillates 800 times (Qm=800) vibrates more efficiently and dissipates a lower energy fraction than one which oscillates 250 times (Qm=250).

 The converter frequency range [Fr-Fa]C should contain the stack nominal frequency.
 In the first figure above, the stack operational frequency (20 kHz) is within the blue region, indicating the converter is ok with regard to this criterion.
 In the second figure, the stack operational frequency (20 kHz) is out of the blue region, indicating the high frequency of the converter.
 The operational frequency range may be anywhere between the converter Fr and Fa, however, the most common frequency should be close to Fr.
 A stack with a high or low frequency converter may work and be acceptable, but with lower efficiency and higher heating than a proper tuned one.